algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/TechnicalSpecifications/technicalSpecifications.md

 Below is a list of potential enhancements that could be considered for future development:

-- **Upgrading to a better plan in Bubble:** We are currently running on the free version of Bubble to present to you our application, but Bubble offers various paid plans, including useful features that remove the limitations we had during this project.
+- **Upgrading to a better plan in Bubble:** We are currently running on the free version of Bubble to present to you the application, but Bubble offers various paid plans, including useful features that remove the limitations we had during this project.
 - **Generalisation of the project:** Making it possible to link more Intermarché stores to enhance the French culture in other touristic regions of France.
 - **Real-time stock count:** We could implement, using a real-time database of the product availability, create a tracking system to warn the user if the product they want is unavailable in the store they want to go to.
 - **Personalized Recommendations:** Learn from user behavior: saved pairings, ratings, dislikes.
 Offering tailored suggestions based on past activity or taste preferences.